BSW in Social Work

 |SOC_WK 4971||Undergraduate Field Practicum||6|

 Humanities include art and music history and appreciation classes, classical studies courses, foreign civilization courses, literature courses in English or other languages and religious studies courses.
-Applied art and music performance courses do not count toward the humanities requirement.
-Students are urged to check with their advisor before selecting courses.
+Students should check the MU General Education website for a list of courses.

-Exploration of Power, Privilege & Oppression: Social Work BSW majors are required to take SOC_WK 2000W to count for three (3) credit hours of the six (6) credit hours requirement.
-Students should select one additional course ( that reflect the cultural diversity of our society; often selected from social work, sociology, anthropology, peace studies, English, religious studies, human development and family science, black studies, and women and gender studies.
-Students are urged to check with their advisor before selecting courses.
+Exploration of Power, Privilege & Oppression: Social Work BSW majors are required to take SOC_WK 2000W to count for three credit hours of the six credit hours requirement.
+Students should select one additional course that reflects the cultural diversity of our society; often selected from social work, sociology, anthropology, peace studies, English, religious studies, human development and family science, black studies, and women and gender studies.
+Students can find a complete list on the School of Social Work website.

 Basic Skills Credit Limitations